 Gather the ingredients.

 Thinly slice the potatoes and place them on a paper towel to dry.

-Meanwhile, place your buns on the grill and lightly toast them for a minute or so.
+Lightly toast the buns in a toaster or on a grill for a minute or so.

-Assemble the burgers by spreading on a layer of tartar sauce, followed by mixed lettuce, a fish fillet, a bit more sauce and then the bun top.
-Enjoy!
+Assemble the sandwiches by spreading a layer of tartar sauce onto one side of the buns, followed by mixed lettuce, a fish fillet, a bit more sauce, and then the bun top.

 There are a few important steps to follow when deep-frying to avoid oil-laden, soggy food, including the size of the pot, the type of oil, and maintaining the oil temperature.
 The pot should have a heavy bottom and be deep and wide enough so that the food can stay submerged in the oil.
 The best oil for frying is one with a high smoke point, like vegetable oil, and it needs to remain at the target temperature, which can be monitored with a deep-fry thermometer.
 It's also crucial to not crowd the pan as adding too much food into the oil will lower the temperature, which in turn causes the food to absorb too much oil.